stanford-oval/genie-cloud/doc/thingtalk-intro.md

 ## What can I write in ThingTalk?

-ThingTalk is rule based, and was developed as an extension of the well-known [IFTTT][] service.
+ThingTalk shares similar spirit with the well-known [IFTTT](https://ifttt.com/) service, but provides a more powerful and flexible way to express more complicated tasks.

 Each app is composed of a list of rules, each containing a trigger, an optional list of conditions, and an action.
 The trigger determines when the action is executed,